 Use this report to identify user accounts with expired passwords.
 Password that have been expired for an extended period of time can indicate a stale account.

-Use this report for an overview of your password policies including change interval, dictionary enforcement, as well as relative strength.
+Use this report for an overview of your password policies including change interval, dictionary enforcement, as well as entropy.

-The following settings are used to determine the maximum strength.
+The following settings are used to determine the entropy.

 - Minimum length= 16 characters